Cycling to me is an elixir for the soul.

 Any ultra-cycling race is a tough one depending upon the number of variables which affect your race.
 You need the right kind of mindset, strong logistics, understanding crew, regular training and apt strategy.

-Ultra-endurance cycling for me is a path of full on excitement and adventure.
-Challenging myself to gear up for higher levels is a staircase which I take in search of finding myself.
-My dive into the world of Ultra Cycling was well thought of decision and sometimes I pat my own back for taking this sound decision.
+Ultra-endurance cycling for me is a path of full-on excitement and adventure.
+Challenging myself to gear up for higher levels is a staircase that I take in search of finding myself.
+My dive into the world of Ultra Cycling was a well-thought decision and sometimes I pat my own back for taking this sound decision.
 The road and route both have been tough but I like the immersive experiences I gain when I meet stalwarts in this field.
 Cycling for them is a passion so high that they encourage it in all walks of life.

 “Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time.” – Thomas A. Edison

-My story doesn’t end here….I look forward to the year 2020 as a new chapter of my story, which unfolds with new challenges and subsequently RAAM & London-Edinburgh-London in 2021… Paris-Breset-Paris 2023 is also on the cards.
+My story doesn’t end here….I look forward to the year 2021 as a new chapter of my story, which unfolds with new challenges and subsequently RAAM 2022, London-Edinburgh-London in 2022 & Paris-Brest-Paris 2023.

 And I want to keep going ….
 Looking forward to the challenges ahead and memories to cherish for the lifetime…Rise and Shine!!!